rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 # ArraySet

 An ArraySet[A] is just a wrapper around an ordered array.
 Lookup for contains etc. is done using a binary search and is therefore O(log n).
+Elements are sorted, so an ArraySet[A] is most closely comparable with a SortedSet[A] from the scala collections library.
 But it will still perform better than a binary search tree, since the data is in a single continuous section of memory.
 And of course it will work up to very large collections where a binary tree will run out of memory because of its memory overhead.

 ## Set/element operations